 - A referred customer is 18% more loyal than a customer acquired by other means.

 - Referred customers are 4 times more likely to refer more customers to your brand.

-- Customers referred by other customers have a 37% higher retention rate.
+- Customers referred by other customers have a 37% higher customer retention rate.

-- Customers acquired through referrals spend 200% more than the average customer.
+- Customer acquisitions through referrals spend 200% more than the average customer.